jessicapatwa/jessicapatwa/README.md

 **jessicapatwa/jessicapatwa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 - 🔭 I’m currently working on my web programming skills
-- 🌱 I’m currently pursuing Masters in Computer Software Engineering from Stevens Institute of Technology, Hoboken, New jersey.
+- 🌱 Currently pursuing Masters degree in Computer Software Engineering from Stevens Institute of Technology, Hoboken, New Jersey.
+- 👩🏻‍💻 Worked as a Software Engineer for 3 years at United Overseas Bank, Singapore.
+- 👩🏻‍🎓 Compleated Bachelors degree in Electronics and Communication Engineering from Manipal Institute of technology, Manipal, India.
 - 👯 Let me know if you're open to collaborate!
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jessica-patwa-4b0872143/) and [Mail](patwajessica@gmail.com)
-- 🧘🏻‍♀️ Fun fact: I enjoy painting, cooking and playing Table Tennis.
+- 🧘🏻‍♀️ Fun fact: I enjoy Painting, Cooking and playing Table Tennis.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jessicapatwa&label=Profile%20views&color=0e75b6&style=flat" alt="jessicapatwa" /> </p>